Rainwater harvesting: Industry

-Frankfurt Airport has the biggest rainwater harvesting system in Germany.
-The system helps save approximately 1 million cubic meters of water per year.
+Frankfurt Airport has the largest rainwater harvesting system in Germany, saving approximately 1 million cubic meters of water per year.
 The cost of the system was 1.5 million dm (US$63,000) in 1993.
 This system collects water from the roofs of the new terminal which has an area of 26,800 square meters.
 The water is collected in the basement of the airport in six tanks with a storage capacity of 100 cubic meters.
 The water is mainly used for toilet flushing, watering plants and cleaning the air conditioning system.

 Rainwater harvesting was adopted at The Velodrome – The London Olympic Park – in order to increase the sustainability of the facility.
 A 73% decrease in potable water demand by the park was estimated.
 Despite this, it was deemed that rainwater harvesting was a less efficient use of financial resources to increase sustainability than the park's blackwater recycling program.